Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: Ever-present Majorana bound state for one Fermi surface sec:bs

-Having derived the general forms of the bulk Hamiltonian [\eq{H}] and normal-reflection BCs [\eq{bcNR}], we now analytically calculate the bound states for the half-infinite system $x\geq0$ with the pairing field of the form $\De_q(x)$ [\eq{Deq}].
+Having derived the general forms of the bulk Hamiltonian [\eq{H}] and normal-reflection BCs [\eq{bcNR}] for the case of 1FS, we now analytically calculate the bound states for the half-infinite system $x\geq0$ with the pairing field of the form $\De_q(x)$ [\eq{Deq}].

 The calculation is straightforward.
-We first construct a general solution to the Schr\"odinger equation $\Hh'(\ph)\psih'(x)=\e\psih'(x)$ that decays into the bulk, as $x\rarr+\iy$.
+We first construct a general solution to the Schr\"odinger equation

+that decays into the bulk, as $x\rarr+\iy$.
 A decaying solution can exist only in the gapped superconducting state (\figr{gapped}), i.e., for $d>|\eps_q|$ [\eqs{eq}{d}] in the presence of the Fermi-point mismatch, at energies $\e\in(-d+|\eps_q|,d-|\eps_q|)$ within the gap of the bulk spectrum \eqn{ebulk}.
-The general decaying solution is a linear combination of particular decaying solutions with complex momenta $p$, obtained from the characteristic equation $\x{det}[\Hh'(p)-\e\um_4]=0$.
-There are two such particular solutions $\hat{\Xc}_\pm(\e)\ex^{\ix p_\pm(\e) x}$, with the momenta
+The general decaying solution is a linear combination of particular decaying solutions with complex momenta $p(\e)$, obtained from the characteristic equation